Search Supplements & Articles

 Where can you get them?

-It's probably safe to say many associate probiotics with yogurt.
+It's probably safe to say many people associate probiotics with yogurt.
 As a fermented dairy product, yogurt is a natural source of friendly bacteria, but only if the label specifies that it contains “live, active cultures.”

 However eating fermented foods for probiotic benefits has its limitations due to the simple fact that it's difficult to measure how many good bacteria it contains.